sardi1990/Morphological-feature-extraction-of-cell-nuclei-with-generic-Fourier-transform/README.md

-# Geometric feature extraction of cell nuclei
+# Morphological feature extraction of cell nuclei

 This project was inspired by [Wagner et al., 2019](https://ieeexplore.ieee.org/document/8856734).
-It comes with a Jupyter Notebook

 ## Overview and Workflow

 ![Mein Bild](bilder/readme_bild.png)
+The whole workflow was implemented using jupyter notebook.

 ## I - Image preprocessing
-This section provides one example
+This section provides one example how to extract single nuclei from a labelled image.
+Each single nuclei image must be centered and pixel spacing taken into account.
 ##

 ### Data